 For now, keep in mind that longer shanks are generally easier to remove from a fish’s mouth, and they allow longer live bait options with some styles of rigging.

-When the shank features a few barbs to help hold a worm in place, it’s called a offset, either for rigging with soft baits, or to improve their performance, as in the case of Tru-turn hooks.
+When the shank features a few barbs to help hold a worm in place, it’s called a bait holder.
+Shanks can also be offset, either for rigging with soft baits, or to improve their performance, as in the case of Tru-turn hooks.

 Bend - This is the curved portion of the hook connecting the shank to the point.
 There are many different styles of bend, and they’re one of the critical features of hook selection.
 Different bends mark the distinctions between many common hook varieties.